How to Teach Your Clients to Create Their Own Meal Plans

 2. Create a new blank plan and set your Smart plan rules.

 Now head to the Planner, create a new blank plan and set any Smart plan rules that apply to your client.
-For example, if your client is gluten-free and dairy-free, add those as Smart plan rules so that if they swap a recipe, they will only be shown gluten-free and dairy-free options.
+For example, if your client is gluten-free and dairy-free, add those as Smart plan rules so that if they swap a recipe, they will only see gluten-free and dairy-free options.

 Next, add this blank plan with Smart plan rules to the Collection.
 Now the Collection will contain a blank plan with recipes.